facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

     └── static
 ```

-Start the development server and fix any errors
+Start the development server and fix any errors:

 ```bash
 cd website